Harvard-IACS/2025-E115/README.md

 1. **Introduction:**
    - Begin with an understanding of the importance of AI-Ops and how it fits in the broader AI and software development ecosystem.

+2. **Virtual Environments and Virtual Machines:**
+   - Delve into the foundations of isolated software environments, their importance in AI development, and how virtual machines offer a layer of abstraction over physical hardware.
+3. **Containers:**
+   - Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.

 1. **LLM Topics:**
    - Large Language Models (LLMs) have led to many new tools and agents that students will use in their projects.
 In these lectures, we'll look at some of these tools, such as LangChain, LamaIndex, and API calls.
 We'll also explore RAGS and AI agents, which make it easy to work with LLMs.
-2. **Virtual Environments and Virtual Machines:**
-   - Delve into the foundations of isolated software environments, their importance in AI development, and how virtual machines offer a layer of abstraction over physical hardware.
-3. **Containers:**
-   - Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.

 4. **Data Pipelines, & Cloud Storage:**

    - Learn core data management techniques including ETL and data versioning.
-Learn to leverage TF Data and TF Records, PyTorch's Dataset and DataLoader for efficient data handling.
 Also we will learn how cloud storage solutions fit into the AI-Ops ecosystem.solutions.
 Explore specialized tools for managing large-scale datasets for computer vision and language models.
      ​
 8. **Advanced Training Workflows:**
    - We will look into techniques of advanced training workflows, covering experiment tracking with tools like Weights & Biases, leveraging multi-GPU setups for accelerated training, exploring serverless training options using Vertex AI, and fine-tuning large language models (LLMs) .